 Width.
 Measurement of the length of a building parallel to a Front lot line.

 Fenestration.
-The percentage of glazing at the ground level, measured between 2 ft. and 10 ft. above the finished floor of the ground story.
+The percentage area of glazing at the ground level, measured between 2 ft. and 10 ft. above the finished floor of the ground story.
 Where fenestration requirements apply, ground story windows should be display windows that may or may not have muntins and/or mullions, decorative stiles and or a combination of display windows and transoms supported by appropriate kickplates.
 The windows may be segmented with trim, piers or wall plane.
+Where required, minimum ground floor fenestration is intended to ensure that ground floor uses can activate the public realm.